-The small $y=\beta m$ asymptotic of this harmonic sum is completely determined by the poles and the residues of the meromorphic extension of the Mellin transform of $\mathcal{F}$ \cite{Flajolet}.
-Recall that the Mellin transform of a function $f(y)$ is given by
+where $d_k$'s are numerical coefficients and $F(y)$ is a function of $y$.
+The small $y$ asymptotic expansion of this harmonic sum is determined by the poles and residues of the meromorphic extension of the Mellin transform of the harmonic sum \cite{Flajolet}.